NeuroTCG/Neuro-TCG-Server/Protocol Specification.md

 - `auth_invalid` authentication failed
 - `auth_user_banned` the user is banned
 - `protocol_too_old` the server uses a newer protocol than the client supports
+- `opponent_disconnect` the opponent has disconnected

-`message` is a human readable string speaking to the user.
+`message` is a human-readable string speaking to the user.
 It explains the reason for this disconnect.
 The client may choose to use its own message, but it is expected to inform the user before returning to a main menu or similar.

 ```json